websanco/liferay-learn/docs/dxp/7.x/en/site-building/displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md

 ### HTML Title

 The *HTML Title* field defines a Display Page's title `<meta>` tag.
 This title is used by search engines to rank your Page and serves as the Page's heading in search engine results.
 By default, Display Page templates map this field to *Title*, but you can select any other Text field.
-Though keep in mind, the recommended length for an HTML title is under 60 characters.
+The recommended length for an HTML title is under 60 characters.

 ![The HTML Title field defines a Display Page's title meta tag](./configuring-seo-and-open-graph/images/02.png)

 ### Description

 The *Description* field defines a Display Page's description `<meta>` tag.
 This description is used by search engines to rank your Page and appears in search engine results as a preview of your Page.
 By default, Display Page templates map this field to *Description*, but you can select any other Text field.
-Though keep in mind, the recommended length for a Page's description is under 155 characters.
+The recommended length for a Page's description is under 155 characters.

 ![The Description field defines a Display Page's description meta tag.](./configuring-seo-and-open-graph/images/03.png)